EkaterinaBobkova/OCProject5/README.md

 After cloning the repository please clone the BACKEND  (https://github.com/OpenClassrooms-Student-Center/JWDP5.git)

-Run npm install and after that npm run start to connect to the server
+Run npm install from JWDP5 folder and after that npm run start to connect to the server

 The server should run on localhost with default port 3000